Carlos75clc/Carlos75clc/README.md

 - 👋 Hi, I’m @Carlos75clc
 - 👀 I’m interested in code, cyber and cars.
 - 🌱 I’m currently learning in ESILV.
-- 💞️ I’m looking to collaborate on IA with image recognition.
+- 💞️ I’m coding a bot for telegram and a C2.
 - ⚡ Fun fact: water can wet x)